 Internal radiation therapy

-Radiation therapy can also be given internally.
+Radiation therapy can also be given internally and over a very short distance.
 This is called brachytherapy.
-It involves giving radioactivity via a needle, a catheter or another specialised device.
-These stay in place from a few minutes to a few days.
-Depending on the treatment and the dose of radiation, your child may need to stay in the hospital or make a visit each day for treatment.
+It involves giving radiation through a needle, hollow tube (catheter) or another specialised device that has been made in advance.
+Any needles or catheters are placed in position in the operating theatre at the children’s hospital on the day of radiation treatment, or the day before.
+A paediatric surgeon works with the paediatric radiation oncologist.
+Sometimes the devices stay in place for a few days.
+Depending on the treatment and the dose of radiation, your child may need to stay in the children’s hospital and make a visit to the radiation department once or twice a day for treatment over several days.

-The two most common side effects of radiation therapy are:
+The most common side effects of radiation therapy during the course of treatment are:

-Medicines and other treatments are available to help deal with many of these side effects and make your child feel more comfortable.
+Medicines and other treatments can help deal with many side effects and make your child feel more comfortable.
 Your child’s doctor will discuss these with you.